 Community Benefits Report

-In 2017, Children’s invested nearly $103 million in community benefits.
-This includes providing $63.1 million in unreimbursed care to ensure kids have access to high quality, pediatric-focused health care.
-With additional support from our donors, we continue to be invest in and serve our community because kids deserve the best.
+In 2018, Children’s invested more than $131 million in community benefits.
+This includes providing $82.7 million in unreimbursed care to ensure kids have access to high quality, pediatric-focused health care.
+With additional support from our donors, we continue to invest in and serve our community because kids deserve the best.

 Community Health Needs Assessments

 We focus many of our resources on improving the health outcomes of the children in greatest need in the areas served by our hospitals in Milwaukee and Neenah.
 These reports outline the needs of these communities and how we are addressing them.

 - Read our Milwaukee Assessment (PDF)

 - Read our Fox Valley Assessment (PDF)

 - Read our Fox Valley Implementation Strategy (PDF)